Euro-style looks and handling; impressive interior design and features; enjoyable performance with the ST

 High-end models get pricey; cramped rear seat; unimpressive automatic transmission

-An SE Appearance package consists of 16-in alloy wheels, rear spoiler (for the sedan), fog lights, sport cloth upholstery, leather-wrapped gear knob, adjustable lumbar support (driver's seat), satellite radio, a pair of USB ports (the auxiliary input is replaced by one of these ports) and the Sync 3 infotainment interface with a 6.5-in touchscreen, satellite radio, Apple CarPlay/Android Auto smartphone integration, voice control and AppLink integration.
+An SE Appearance package consists of 16-in alloy wheels, a rear spoiler (for the sedan), fog lights, sport cloth upholstery, satellite radio, a pair of USB ports (the auxiliary input is replaced by one of these ports) and the Sync 3 infotainment interface with a 6.5-in touchscreen, satellite radio, Apple CarPlay/Android Auto smartphone integration, voice control and AppLink integration.

 The Cold Weather package contributes heated front seats, heated mirrors and automatic climate control.